cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_INTERLEAVEFUNCTION.md

 This callback function gets called by libcurl as soon as it has received interleaved RTP data.
-This function gets called for each $ block and therefore contains exactly one upper-layer protocol unit (e.g. one RTP packet). curl writes the interleaved header as well as the included data for each call.
+This function gets called for each $ block and therefore contains exactly one upper-layer protocol unit (e.g. one RTP packet).
+Curl writes the interleaved header as well as the included data for each call.
 The first byte is always an ASCII dollar sign.
 The dollar sign is followed by a one byte channel identifier and then a 2 byte integer length in network byte